tacticians-academy/teamfight-simulator/README.md

 - Supported units cast their abilities
 - Runs until one team is left standing

+## Future ideas

+### API
+Create a headless version that runs on the server and exposes an API that lets you programmatically run fights and get back the results.

+### Past Sets
+All past sets are available thanks to the historical patch data provided by CommunityDragon.
+It would be a fun exercise to implement past sets, but it's too big a project for now.
+If you're interested in contributing to any past set, get in touch!

+### Comp-designer AI
+It would be fantastic to train a ML model to select a team composition, allocate a limited number of star upgrades and items, and position those units on the board, given its opponents' boards.

 ## Unimplemented

 Each Set adds new champion abilities, traits, and augments to be implemented.
 See [Current Set support](#current-set-support) to track this progress.